JacekPardyak/resume/README.md

 <img src="./man/figures/Capture1.PNG" width="750px" style="display: block; margin: auto;" />

-The development version includes the following templates:
+This library includes the following templates:

 -   **Resume**: template for more classic, subdued style résumé.
     Appropriate when you are applying to companies with a more